Print

 5. Add 135 g caster sugar to the egg yolks and whisk using an electric whisk for about 2 minutes - or until pale, light and thick.

-6. Meanwhile, using the stand mixer (or a thoroughly cleaned electric whisk), whisk the egg whites until you have soft peaks.
+6. Meanwhile, using the stand mixer (or you can use the electric whisk - it just needs to be really clean otherwise the egg whites won't whisk in the way you want them to), whisk the egg whites until you have soft peaks.
 Gradually add the remaining sugar, whisking until the egg whites are stiff and glossy.

 7. You should now have three bowls that need to be mixed together.
 First, pour the melted chocolate mixture into the egg yolks and stir gently.
 Then add two spoons of the whisked egg whites into the chocolate mixture and stir quite vigorously so it is well incorporated.
 This is often called the ‘sacrificial spoon’ as we don’t worry too much about keeping in the air at this stage.